-The aqueous is made in the middle chamber of the eye, and flows through to the front chamber.
+The aqueous is made in the ciliary body in the middle chamber of the eye, and flows through to the front chamber.
 It then flows through a drainage system, the 'trabecular meshwork', out of the eye into the blood stream.

 The healthy eye sees as light enters the eye and hits the retina.

 The 'retina' is the 'film' of the eye, just like the film of a camera.
 Blood travels through the optic nerve in arteries to reach the retina,

 and is normally drained away out of the eye in veins.

 The front chamber of the eye is filled with a clear watery fluid, the aqueous or (aqueous humour).
 (Aqueous has nothing to do with tears.)

 The aqueous fluid is made in the ciliary body in the middle chamber, then flows to the front chamber, then out of the eye through the trabecular meshwork (the drain of the eye).